 This session addresses issues around Clostridium difficile (CD) transmission.
 Jim Gauthier talks about the multiple factors that can impact ongoing CD transmission.
 Use of a sporicidal disinfectant every day, and everywhere, to reduce the risk of CD and other healthcare associated pathogens is overkill if a facility has not addressed other risk factors.
 Using guidelines from SHEA IDSA, as well as evidence-based studies demonstrating the effectiveness of measures to reduce CD rates, Jim outlines the rationale behind why facilities need to look at a multi-faceted approach vs. simply a change to a sporicidal disinfectant everywhere, and address how the healthcare practices, products, and compliance can effectively and efficiently reduce transmission rates.

-NOTE: Nursing CEUs: Continuing education (CE) contact hour, sponsored by Sealed Air Diversey®, are generally accepted by most professional nursing organizations and state boards of nursing.
-Sealed Air®, has worked with Medcom, Inc. to obtain appropriate reviews and credentialing for CE offerings.
-Sealed Air Diversey does not warrant that all professional organizations or licensing authorities will accept its CE contact hours.
+NOTE: Nursing CEUs: Continuing education (CE) contact hour, sponsored by Diversey®, are generally accepted by most professional nursing organizations and state boards of nursing.
+Diversey®, has worked with Medcom, Inc. to obtain appropriate reviews and credentialing for CE offerings.
+Diversey does not warrant that all professional organizations or licensing authorities will accept its CE contact hours.
 If you are uncertain about any of these courses please contact your professional organizations or licensing authorities to confirm their acceptance of these contact hours.